zarif-al/graphql-starter-rust/migration/README.md

 * Create a `.env` file in the `root` crate.
 You can follow the `.sample.env` file for guidance, also please checkout the [Getting Started Guide](../Readme.md#getting-started).

 * Run `cargo run -p migration`.
-	> The migration crate accepts additional flags defined by sea-orm.
-You can check them out [here](https://www.sea-ql.org/SeaORM/docs/migration/running-migration/#command-line-interface-cli).
-	> These commands can be used like so `cargo run -p migration -- COMMAND`